fossas/fossa-cli/docs/walkthroughs/analysis-target-configuration.md

 For some package managers, you may have submodules or sub-projects within a single project that you are analyzing and you may want to analyze only specifics sub project in some cases.

-Here is example with gradle:
+Here is an example with gradle:

 1) Running `fossa list-targets`
 ```bash